How to Secure a Safe and Drinkable Water for Survival

 1. Wood and Tubing

 This is considered the slowest method yet is the most effective DIY method for water filtration.
-You can be able to produce approximately three to four liters of water a day.
+You can produce approximately three to four liters of water a day.
 All you need is sapwood and a piece of tubing.
-If tubing is not available, some alternatives could be cordage, a water bottle, or anything similar to a tube shape.
+If tubing is unavailable, some alternatives could be cordage, a water bottle, or anything similar to a tube shape.

 Cut a small piece of sapwood (a couple of inches long by an inch or so wide), and wrap it tightly with some sort of plastic tubing if available.
-You’re going to be using the branch as a filter, pouring water onto one end, and letting it drip out the other into a container, so the tubing functions to ensure that untreated water isn’t running down the side and into your receptacle.
+You will use the branch as a filter, pouring water onto one end and letting it drip out the other into a container so the tubing functions to ensure that untreated water isn’t running down the side and into your receptacle.

 How to do it: